Siege of Constantinople (1235–1236): Bulgarian reversals

-The alliance between Asen and Vatatzes was short-lived and instead allied with the Latin Empire.
-Asen's army reinforced by displaced Cumans from the Steppe by the Mongols attacked the Nicaean possessions, including the fortress of Tzurulum.
+The alliance between Asen and Vatatzes was short-lived, and Asen allied with the Latin Empire.
+Asen's army, reinforced by Cumans displaced from the Steppe by the Mongols attacked the Nicaean possessions, including the fortress of Tzurulum.
 Scholars have presented two plausible explanations for this action.
-He may had reconsidered the agreement upon realizing that Nicaea stood to gain the most.
-If Constantinople was captured, it would had become the center of a Greek Empire preventing in the future its capture by Bulgarians.
-At the same time, Pope Gregory IX increased calls for a crusade against him, particularly urging Hungary to attack from the north, because Asen refused to accept union with the Church of Rome and instead he allied with schismatic opponents against Catholic-held territories.
-Asen managed to avert this threat through diplomatic outreach to Hungary and Constantinople and by refraining from further attacks.
+He may have reconsidered the agreement upon realizing that Nicaea stood to gain the most.
+If Constantinople had been captured, it would have become the center of a Greek Empire, preventing its capture by the Bulgarians.
+At the same time, Pope Gregory IX increased calls for a crusade against him, particularly urging Hungary to attack from the north, because Asen refused to accept union with the Church of Rome and instead allied with schismatic opponents against Catholic-held territories.
+Asen averted this threat through diplomatic overtures to Hungary and Constantinople and by refraining from further attacks.

 Asen broke his alliance with the Latin Empire by the end of 1237 and made a treaty with Vatatzes.
-According to contemporary historian, George Akropolites, this reversal was prompted by the sudden death of his wife and one of his children from a plague outbreak, which was interpreted as divine punishment for breaking his previous alliance.

-In the years that followed, Asen focused on consolidating Bulgaria's defenses and improving relations with Hungary.
-The kingdom faced threats not only from a potential crusade but also from the northeast, where the Mongols and Tatars had destroyed the Cuman state.
-This new danger imperiled both Bulgaria and Hungary and effectively halted any potential expansions to the south.
+According to the contemporary historian, George Akropolites, this reversal was prompted by the sudden death of his wife and one of his children from plague, which was interpreted as divine punishment for breaking his previous alliance.
+In the years that followed, Asen consolidated Bulgaria's defenses and improved relations with Hungary.
+The kingdom faced threats from a potential crusade, and from the Mongols and Tatars, who had destroyed the Cuman state in the northeast.
+This new danger imperiled Bulgaria and Hungary, halting potential expansions to the south.

 Latin Empire

 After the dissolution of the besieging army, some of John of Brienne's soldiers left his service because they were not paid, further weakening the defenses of the city.
 In 1237, the emperor recruited Western knights for the defense of the city in his trip west with the help of the pope.
 Two years later, more knights (estimated 30,000 to 60,000 in number) were mobilized.
-They crossed Hungary and Bulgaria, where Asen not wanting to fight them gave them free passage.
+They crossed Hungary and Bulgaria, where Asen, not wanting to fight them, gave them free passage.
 They captured the Nicaean fortress of Tzurulum before dispersing, many returning home and others joining in the defense of Constantinople.
-The sporadic reinforcements were insufficient to counter the pressure from Nicaean and Bulgarian campaigns, the capital of the Latin Empire was spared only because of the divisions among its enemies.
+The sporadic reinforcements were insufficient to counter the pressure from Nicaean and Bulgarian campaigns.
+The capital of the Latin Empire was spared only because of the divisions among its enemies.